What Is Depression?

 How Is Depression Treated?

-Liz Chelak, MSW, CCTSI, CRPS shares her favorite way to help her clients overcome depression is with Rational Emotive Behavioral Therapy (REBT).
+Liz Chelak, LCSW, CCTSI, CRPS shares her favorite way to help her clients overcome depression is with Rational Emotive Behavioral Therapy (REBT).
 REBT is a tool that can help you change your perspective.

 In my professional experience, most of our challenges don’t come from the things that happen to us, but rather how we respond to them.
 REBT helps you identify your irrational beliefs and learn ways to dispute them.
 Learning to challenge and change your beliefs can be a vital part of healing from depression.